Build a CI/CD Pipeline With Visual Studio

 - After the synchronization is finished you will see that your project is created in the Team Explorer.

-Now your project is created into Team Services account (the source code is uploaded, there is a Git Repository and it is generating continuous delivery pipeline automatically).
+Now your project is created into the Team Services account (the source code is uploaded, there is a Git Repository and it is generating a continuous delivery pipeline automatically).

-- In the output window, you can see that your CI/CD are setting up for your project.
+7. In the output window, you can see that your CI/CD is set up for your project.

 Step 3: Open the Project in Team Services